 Behind Every Number Is a Person

-He is 23.
-He just graduated in computer programming.
-He has a smile that — when you see it — makes no sense given everything he has survived.
+He graduated in computer programming just before the war started.
+He has a gentle face and a smile that — when you see it — makes no sense given everything he has survived.
 And yet there it is.

 That smile is the whole story.